Key scholarship details

 The Lorna Stirling Fund Committee invites applications for funds for any of the following purposes:

-- to support international meetings of students in which students or student organisations and the University have an interest.
+- To support international meetings of students in which students or student organisations and the University have an interest.

 Additional Information

-The 2023 scholarships will be awarded for projects undertaken within the period 1 July 2023 to 30 June 2024.
+The 2025 scholarships will be awarded for projects undertaken within the period 1 July 2025 to 30 June 2026.

 Students who give presentations relating to their own study at academic conferences are unlikely to be funded.